 Welcome to the clinic!

-I draw from Traditional Chinese Medicine (TCM) and Ayurveda, bringing you the best of both systems of medicine.
 Acupuncture can enhance the free flow of energy within the body, helping to circulate it, remove obstructions and increase energy and blood flow.
 While TCM has its centuries-old view of the human body its examination and treatment are effective for many modern diseases and imbalances.
-Acupuncture can help improve organ function, energy, immunity, digestion, and vitality.
+Acupuncture can help improve organ function, energy, immunity, digestion, hormone balance, and vitality.
 It is also treats chronic and acute pain successfully.
 I use a very gentle yet effective acupuncture needle technique.

-I see the beauty of Ayurvedic medicine in its careful examination of each individual persons constitution.
+Ayurvedic medicine carefully examines each individual persons constitution.
 With this base understanding, Ayurveda offers guidance on how to optimize health and well-being.
 Ayurvedic dietary guidance is not suggesting lentils and rice for everyone!
-It is discovering ones unique constitution, their strengths and weaknesses, and looking at which foods best support their health and which ones are detriments.
-Ayurvedic lifestyle suggestions are similar to dietary in that we look at what activities, practices etc…. will promote balance and health and which ones will hinder it for each unique individual.
+It teaches us how to discover our unique constitution, its strengths and weaknesses, and then looks at which foods best support their health and which ones are detriments.
+Ayurvedic lifestyle suggestions are similar to dietary in that we look at what activities, practices etc…. will promote balance and health and which ones will hinder it, for each unique individual.

 Both systems utilize herbal medicine to treat acute and chronic imbalances and to improve ones overall state of wellness.
-Today I use TCM patent medicine, Ayurvedic herbs (individual and custom formulas) and other high-quality, safe natural supplements.
+Today I use TCM patent medicine, Ayurvedic herbs (individual and custom formulas), western herbal single herbs and formulas and other high-quality, safe natural supplements.